 Volume 3, Section 5 contains Content Specifications.

-Code and message samples are stored on the IHE ftp server at ftp://ftp.ihe.net/TF_Implementation_Material.
-Explicit links to the ftp server will be provided in the transaction text.
+Code and message samples are stored online: See ITI TF-2x: Appendix W.

 Comment Process

 IHE International welcomes comments on this document and the IHE initiative.
 Comments on the IHE initiative can be submitted by sending an email to the co-chairs and secretary of the IT Infrastructure domain committees at iti@ihe.net.
 Comments on this document can be submitted at http://ihe.net/ITI_Public_Comments.